jjasghar/chef-book/part1/03-vm-setup.md

 end
 ```

 As you can see it does A LOT.
-I build ruby as part of the provisioning, also I install chef via the omnibus (which we'll talk about in the next section).
-Initially I want to use the `:shell` provisioning, I dont want to muddy the waters with putting chef-solo in before you can understand everything going on already.
-With the [docs](http://docs.vagrantup.com/v2/) you should be able to decipher most if not all of what's going on here.
+I build ruby as part of the process, and I install chef via the omnibus installer (which we'll talk about in the next section).
+Initially I want to use the `:shell` provisioner so I don't muddy the waters by adding chef-solo to the mix until we're more familiar with these new tools.
+With the [docs](http://docs.vagrantup.com/v2/) and some familiarity with bash scripting, you should be able to decipher what's going on here.

 Don't worry, we'll add/hack on this file as we go through this book.
 This is just the beginning.